Resharing a blogpost I wrote 3 years ago:

 I will never find words to express to my readers that can accurately describe how much it hurt when Mireille speculated her greatest wish in this life: to see our parents again so she can get to call them “Mommy and Daddy“.
 Undoubtedly, this is a precious part of her life that has been snatched from her before she could get to live it.
 No wonder why she didn’t really talk much until after high school.
 It’s very touching when she calls me MOM; it absolutely melts my heart.

 Mireille and I are almost 10 years apart; for this reason, she will always be young in my eyes, and simply a PRINCESS.
 I already accepted the fact that I can never replace our parents’ empty spot in her heart, but I know one thing: I love her with all my heart, for the rest of my life.
 There is simply nothing she can ever need that I am able to provide.
 She’s not only the youngest of 5 siblings.
-I watched her growing from a malnourished 3 year old out of the orphanage where the government placed my 3 siblings after the Genocide ended, to the most beautiful woman she is today!
+I watched her growing from a malnourished 3 year old out of the orphanage where the government placed my 3 siblings after the genocide against the Tutsi ended, to the most beautiful woman she is today!

 Absolutely gorgeous and a fashionista from head to toe that I often wonder how we are possibly related, she is smart, a hard worker, intelligent, creative, loves God and people, very funny, although she may appear to be shy sometime.
 She is also spoiled, not only by me who would give her this planet if it was mine, but also by Eric and Alice who love her endlessly.